kbilak/Django-Blog-Template/README.md

 This repo can be used as a template for blog apps in django.

-NOTE: this repo contains only the back-end without view templates.
+NOTE: this repo contains only the back-end with basic view templates.

 ## Features